ProphecyMadeEasyWeb/prophecymadeeasyweb.github.io/index.md

 layout: cover
 ---

-# WOULD GOD ASK US TO STUDY A BOOK AND EVEN PROMISE TO GIVE US A SPECIAL BLESSING FOR DOING SO, IF WE WERE NOT ABLE TO UNDERSTAND IT?
-OF COURSE NOT.
+# You CAN understand Revelation!

+Would god ask us to study a book and even promise to give us a special blessing for doing so, if we were not able to understand it?

+Of course not.

 Many think they are just not knowledgeable enough to wade through a large book on Revelation.
-The good news is that you CAN understand Revelation!
+The good news is that you can understand Revelation.

 That is why this site is called P.M.E.
 International – Prophecy Made Easy.